 NCLIN 411 Course Structure

 NCLIN 411 is a 9-credit C/NC course.
 It is a combination of a weekly two-hour clinical seminar plus approximately 240 hours of preparation, clinical practice, and laboratory experiences.
 Students have a School of Nursing clinical instructor as well as nurse preceptors at their NCLIN 411 site.
 The School of Nursing clinical instructor leads the clinical seminars and does site visits with individual students and preceptors.
-Students work side by side with their preceptor(s) during their shift.
+Students work side-by-side with their preceptor(s) during their shift.
 Depending on the site, these shifts may range from 8 to 12 hours and occur during days/evenings/nights/weekends/holidays.
 Students must be prepared to be available any combination of days and shifts.

-NCLIN 411 Clinical Assignment Process
+NCLIN 411 Clinical Match Process

 Open, transparent standardized process for students to sign up for an available clinical slot for NCLIN 411 with computerized random ordering of students for sign-up, along with a standardized process for a voluntary, one-time only trade.